nipoppy/nipoppy/nipoppy_cli/docs/source/user_guide/organizing_imaging.md

 # Organizing raw imaging data

-To use Nipoppy to convert imaging data to the {term}`BIDS` standard, the data first needs to be organized in a way that Nipoppy can understand.
+To use Nipoppy to convert imaging data to the {term}`BIDS` standard, the data first needs to be organized in a way that Nipoppy can understand and pass to underlying BIDS converters (see <project:bids_conversion.md>).
 Since different studies typically follow their own methods for raw imaging data organization, this step may require the creation of a custom mapping file or the overriding of some existing methods in the Python API.

 ## Summary